pkarsy/rfboot/help/Components-And-Porting.md

 - MCU<br>
 The use of atmega328p is very natural.
 It is a well supported chip with tons of online information.
 It powers a lot of arduino boards, and can be programmed with standard arduino code.
-And the truth is that atmega328 has the right size (IO and RAM/Flash) for a lot of projects.
+And the truth is that atmega328 has the right size (IO and RAM/Flash) for a lot of small projects.

 - Porting<br>
 I expect that porting rfboot to another avr MCU should not be hard, if such a need arises.
 The use of another RF chip can be a little harder however, with the exception of CC2500 wich is almost identical to CC1101 (It is a 2.4GHz transceiver) but I did't try this.